MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/dataset.rst

 ----------
 Intrusion detection acts as the vital first line of defence for security administrators in order to be notified regarding malicious actors within their network.
 These systems are meant to notify security administrators possible intrusion into the network, attacks on the network, or malware infections.
 Having a good intrusion detection system ensures that administrators get notified on time and can take start taking steps towards mitigating and quarantine.
 The key is to allow the attackers as little time within the private network as possible.
 In the era of constant cyberattacks on major companies and even governments, the need for a good intrusion detection system becomes critical.

-The need for intrusion detection systems is clear, but in order to study them effectivly, researchers require data.
+The need for intrusion detection systems is clear, but in order to study them effectively, researchers require data.
 These datasets are required in order to better understand the network trends that present themselves before, during and after an attack in order to build better models for detection.
 These models need not necessarily be Machine Learning based, they could also be based on firewall rules or other similar existing methods to block network traffic.
-However, in order to acheive this, we need real world attack data, which represents real user network usage as well as attacker network usage interspersed in.
+However, in order to acheive this, we need real world attack data, which includes both user and attacker network behaviour.
 This however, is a hard task to accomplish.
 When a real world attack on a network occurs and is detected, the priority at the moment is to mitigate the attack.
 It is not feasible to ask administratorsto set up proper network capture in the moment so it could be later analysed.
 If someone does have network capturing set up beforehand, it becomes a major privacy concern if that data is to be released to the public without prior filtration and anonymisation techniques.
 Once the data is anonymised to the required degree, it becomes much less useful for researchers looking to identify patterns in the data.

 In order to bridge this gap and to provide useable data  to researcher that is representative of the real world, with a variety of attacks and benign network traffic, the Canadian Institute for Cybersecurity (CIC) introduces the Intrudion Detection System (IDS) dataset.
 This dataset is presented to us courtesy of Sharafaldin et al. since 2017.
 The dataset is available `here <https://www.unb.ca/cic/datasets/ids-2017.html>`_.